llefranc/42_lem-ipc/README.md

 The graphic mode display the grid with the position of each player, and refreshed the grid each time a player mooves.

 - :warning: Only one instance of the graphic mode can run at any time :warning:
-- :warning: The graphic mode must run during the game, otherwise the game end immediately :warning:
+- :warning: The graphic mode must run during the game, otherwise the game ends immediately :warning:

 _graphic mode example_